 CWD was first identified 50 years ago last month in Colorado.
 Since then, it has spread to 23 states, including Illinois, Indiana, Missouri, and Arkansas.
 Infection rates are seen in some regions as high as 1-in-2 deer.
 Though it isn’t in Tennessee, the Tennessee Wildlife Federation sees a cohesive, nationwide response as the only way to stem the disease’s further spread.

 In nearly all states, wildlife conservation—from game animals to insects—is funded predominately by taxes and license fees paid by hunters and anglers.
 Approximately 83% of hunters hunt deer.
-So when CWD dramatically reduces deer hunting opportunities and incentives, it greatly diminishing the conservation funds generated by a primary source of funding: deer hunters.
+So when CWD dramatically reduces deer hunting opportunities and incentives, it greatly diminishes the conservation funds generated by a primary source of funding: deer hunters.

 The existence of CWD significantly shrinks a state’s ability to preserve the wildlife that all citizens enjoy on rely upon.
 And the loss of economic activity in the private sector is equally staggering.